 It is estimated that around 73% of companies have AWS IAM misconfigurations.
 AWS Identity and Access Management (IAM) assigns granular AWS permissions to individuals and applications.
-Misconfiguration from AWS IAM has resulted in many high profile data breaches.
+Misconfiguration from AWS IAM has resulted in many high-profile data breaches.
 When configured correctly, AWS is very secure.
 Still, it’s very easy to make a mistake in your configuration that will expose essential data and put your business at high risk.
-To read more about the importance of IAM in general, you can read this article.

 In this post, I will cover the Top 6 AWS IAM misconfigurations that can easily be avoided by your DevOps team.